 Jodi Ettenberg never had the intention of becoming a digital nomad.
 Being a lawyer, she already had a job that offered a lot of security.
 During her one year trip around the world, she first created a blog just to connect with her family and friends back home.
 She had no idea that this humble website would grow into a brand known as Legal Nomads.
 With her stunning photography, transparency through her writing, and appeal to any who would call themselves a foodie, Jodi has created a model for all those wanting to become a digital nomad.

 Covering topics from medical problems while traveling the world to where to get the best bowl of ramen in Japan, she has a wide appeal for all different kinds of travelers.
 After writing several books and growing her brand, she was able to make a living and continue to travel solely off her blog!

-So Should I Become A Digital Nomad?
+Bottom line, Can I Become A Digital Nomad?